Launching with Quakestarter¶

 Quakestarter is meant to help you get your Quake installation set up and then to manage and play various addons.

 Other than the “Basic setup” section of the main menu (whose options were already described in Installation and Configuration), the rest of the choices in the main Quakestarter menu will take you to pages where you can choose to install and play these addons.
-There are two other main sections:
+There are three other main sections:

 Each choice in “Additional episodes/hubs” leads to a list of good-sized map collections that include a starting map, which either leads you into a linear sequence of other maps or else acts as a hub from which you can explore the other maps of the addon in any order.